Transportation Eligibility

 Inclement Weather Procedures

-Since some busing schedules begin by 7:00 a.m., cancellation decisions must be made by 6:00 a.m. to allow time to communicate this message to bus drivers.
-Cancellation decisions will only be made after thorough consultation with the Safety Officers of school bus companies servicing York Region and are based on several factors including precipitation, air temperature, road conditions and Environment Canada forecast.
+Since some vehicles schedules begin by 6:30a.m.,cancellation decisions must be made by 6:00a.m. to allow time to communicate this message to school vehicle drivers.
+Cancellation decisions will only be made after thorough consultation with the Safety Officers of school vehicle companies servicing York Region and are based on several factors including precipitation, air temperature, road conditions, and weather forecast.

 Please note the following: